scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 search quickly grows infeasible as the number of hyperparameters grow.

-Hyperparameter optimization gets more complex with many hyperparameters, and especially because there's often interplay between hyperparameters.
+Hyperparameter optimization gets more complex with many hyperparameters, and especially because there's often interaction between hyperparameters.
 A good example of hyperparameter optimization is with deep learning, which has specialized techniques for handling many data :cite:`bottou2010large`.
 However, these optimization methods can't provide basic hyperparameters because there